-7.1 Your Design (page 49)
+- 7.1 Your Design

-7.2 The Contractor (page 53)
+- 7.2 The Contractor

-7.3 The Kitchen (page 53)
+- 7.3 The Kitchen Design

-7.4 Kitchen Planning Requirements (page 55)
+- 7.4 Kitchen Equipment

-7.5 Helpful Resources (page 56)
+- 7.5 Helpful Resources

-"In building a new restaurant, you must have a clear vision of the concept and identity of your business - all your decisions will flow from this.
+In building a new restaurant, you must have a clear vision of the concept and identity of your business - all your decisions will flow from this.
 Having said that, you also need to be flexible as the build process moves along.
-If you always think about what is best for your guests, you will always make the right decisions."
+If you always think about what is best for your guests, you will always make the right decisions.

-Stephanie Bertossi

-The Bertossi Group of Restaurants

-(il Mercato Trattoria ~ Ristorante a

-Mano ~ The Bicycle Thief ~ La Frasca
+Stephanie Bertossi Formerly The Bertossi Group of Restaurants il Mercato Trattoria Ristorante a Mano The Bicycle Thief La Frasca Cibi & Vini

-Cibi & Vini)

-Hiring professionals is an investment
+• Hiring professionals is an investment